-- 9 During the two year's of flow and SSC monitoring following the diversion, \hat{Q} and SSC were - highly correlated (Kendall's Tau = 0.36; p = 0).
-The flow-weighted mean concentration falls - by 5% to 74.36 mg L-1.
-SSC50 is 18.98 mg L-1, which is significantly different to the pre- - diversion median SSC with a reduction following the diversion (Mann-Whitney U test; p < 1 - 13 0.001).
-The monotonic trend in \widehat{Q} is positive (Kendall's Tau = 0.05; p < 0.001), whilst the SSC - trend is negative (Kendall's Tau -0.05; p < 0.001).
-Following diversion, median concentration - 15 falls below the 25 mg L-1 threshold of the (now repealed) EU Freshwater Fish Directive - 16 (2006/44/EC); however it still exceeds the 10 mg L-1 level recommended for the protection of - 17 freshwater pearl mussel habitats (Stutter et al., 2008).
-These thresholds are exceeded 33.75 and - 18 94.11% of the time respectively.
+During the 2 year's of flow and SSC monitoring following the diversion, \hat{Q} and SSC were highly correlated (Kendall's Tau = 0.36; p = 0).
+The flow-weighted mean concentration falls by 5 % to 74.36 mg L-1.
+SSC50 is 18.98 mg L-1, which is significantly different to the pre-diversion median SSC with a reduction following the diversion (Mann-Whitney U test; p < 0.001).
+The monotonic trend in \hat{Q} is positive (Kendall's Tau = 0.05; p < 0.001), whilst the SSC trend is negative (Kendall's Tau -0.05; p < 0.001).
+Following diversion, median concentration falls below the 25 mg L-1 threshold of the (now repealed) EU Freshwater Fish Directive (2006/44/EC); however it still exceeds the 10 mg L-1 level recommended for the protection of freshwater pearl mussel habitats (Stutter et al., 2008).
+These thresholds are exceeded 33.75 and 94.11 % of the time respectively.

-4.3.1 Parametric Time-series Analysis
+4.3.1 Parametric time series analysis

-- 20 Regression of Log C on Log Q provides a linear model, which when back-transformed predicts - 21 SSC from discharge for the pre- and post-diversion monitoring periods (Table 2), resulting in - 22 the development of empirical models which meet the acceptance threshold for analysis utilised - by Syvitiski et al., (2000).
-However, above a \widehat{Q} threshold value (Tv) of 4.6 m3 s-1 the suspended - sediment response is poorly replicated by a power-law model; the SSC response to increasing - 25 discharge becomes dampened.
-This results in curvature in the \hat{Q} -SSC relationship in log space - 26 which is inadequately characterised by the model (Figure 5).
-This reduced sensitivity is - demonstrated when the dataset it partitioned at Tv and the creation of two discrete models: one - for low flows and one for high flows.
-The resulting b coefficient shifts from 1.13 (when $\hat{Q} < Tv$) - to 0.23 (when $\widehat{Q} > Tv$) (Table 2).
-The form, explained variance and error associated with the - 30 partitioned model (when $\widehat{Q} < Tv$) is similar to the original model incorporating all observed discharges (Table 2).
-However, the partitioned model (when $\widehat{\mathbb{Q}} > Tv$) has poor explained variance and large errors associated with it ($\mathbb{R}^2 = 0.07$; RMSE = 174.54).
+Regression of LogC on Log \hat{Q} provides a linear model, which when back-transformed predicts SSC from discharge for the pre- and post-diversion monitoring periods (Table 2), resulting in the development of empirical models which meet the acceptance threshold for analysis utilized by Syvitiski et al. (2000).
+However, above a \hat{Q} threshold value (Tv) of 4.6 m3 s-1 the suspended sediment response is poorly replicated by a power-law model; the SSC response to increasing discharge becomes dampened.
+This results in curvature in the \hat{Q} -SSC relationship in log space which is inadequately characterized by the model (Fig. 5).
+This reduced sensitivity is demonstrated when the data set it partitioned at Tv and the creation of two discrete models: one for low flows and one for high flows.
+The resulting b coefficient shifts from 1.13 (when $\hat{Q} < \text{Tv}$) to 0.23 (when $\hat{Q} > \text{Tv}$) (Table 2).
+The form, explained variance and error associated with the partitioned model (when $\hat{Q} < Tv$) is similar to the original model incorporating all observed discharges (Table 2).
+However, the partitioned model (when $\hat{Q} > Tv$) has poorly explained variance and large errors associated with it $(R^2 = 0.07; RMSE = 174.54)$.
 This is indicative of a complex and highly variable SSC response at moderate and high discharges in Glaisdale Beck.
-This is related to the supply-limited nature of the fluvial sediment system which is related to either a reduction in the availability of fine sediment sources e.g. through the exhaustion of readily available material temporarily stored on the river bed (Gao and Josefson, 2012) and/or; a reduction in rainfall effectiveness as the storm progresses (Wood, 1977).
-These dynamics cannot be adequately characterised using a simple power-law.
+This is related to the supplylimited nature of the fluvial sediment system which is related to either a reduction in the availability of fine sediment sources, e.g. through the exhaustion of readily available material temporarily stored on the river bed (Gao and Josefson, 2012); and/or a reduction in rainfall effectiveness as the storm progresses (Wood, 1977).
+These dynamics cannot be adequately characterized using a simple power law.